 There are two directions web hosting services can take with their low-end shared hosting.
 One is to sell on a spectacular headline price, and hope users don't notice the cuts you've made to reach it.
 SiteGround (opens in new tab) takes the other route, charging a little more, but delivering a capable product with far more features than you might expect.

-The Startup account - $3.95 a month initially, $11.95 on renewal - only has 10GB of storage, but gets you unmetered traffic and unlimited sub and parked domains, email accounts and databases.
+The Startup account (opens in new tab) - $6.99 a month initially, $14.99 on renewal - 'only' has 10GB of storage, but gets you unmetered traffic and unlimited sub and parked domains, email accounts and databases.
 There's easy installation of WordPress and other apps, the free edition of Weebly's website builder and free SSL to secure your site.

 The plan also includes integrated Cloudflare CDN, SPAM Experts spam filtering and automated daily backups, features that are often paid extras elsewhere.

-The GrowBig account – $5.95 per month initially, $19.95 per month on renewal – can host multiple domains and bumps up the available disk space to 20GB.
+The GrowBig account (opens in new tab) – $9.99 per month initially, $24.99 per month on renewal – bumps up the available disk space to 20GB, and supports as many domains as you can host within that limit.
 There's free transfer of one existing website, a Nginx and Memcached-based SuperCacher scheme to accelerate performance on busy sites and a staging site for WordPress (test changes to your site in a separate environment, without affecting the production site.)
 Staging is a very useful feature, often only available in specialist managed WordPress hosting plans.

 One small potential catch is that, unlike most of the competition, none of the SiteGround plans include a free domain.